 Not all low-DR scenes are as extreme as that depicted above.
 Here is an example that shows a low-DR scene that was actually shot ETTR.
 As you can see from the top frame, the ETTR exposure has resulted in an image that is too bright.
 That this was ETTR is verified from the RawDigger histograms that follow, and the image, while bright, is not over-exposed.
 But, after processing (which included cropping, WB adjustment, other tonal and color adjustments, and a reduction in brightness of over 1.5 EV), the image as seen in the bottom frame is just fine and has benefited from the better s/n in both highlights and shadows.

 While this kind of low-DR ETTR is best done with raw files, some of its benefits can also be obtained with JPEGs.
 But, since post-processing is going to be required anyway, you might just as well shoot raw and gain the full set of benefits that attend raw processing.

 ETTR in high-DR scenes

-The situation is rather different when using ETTR to shoot high-DR scenes, ones having important features involving both high- and low-luminance values that are separated by many EV.
-Here, on the left, is an example of the ACR histogram for a high-DR scene (that of the first frame in Example 1 below) along with a repeat of the ACR histogram for the low-DR foggy-day scene for comparison.
-It is that wide gap in the high-DR histogram between the highlights and the rest of the image, each pushed toward the extemes of the histogram range, that produces a very different ETTR situation.
+The situation is rather different when using ETTR to shoot high-DR scenes, ones having important features involving both extreme high- and low-luminance values.
+Here, on the left, is an example of the ACR histogram for a high-DR scene (the first frame in Example 1 below – that little blip at the top is the window) along with a repeat of the ACR histogram for the low-DR foggy-day scene for comparison.
+The high-DR histogram is characterized by having significant elements pushed toward both extemes of the histogram range, and it is this character that produces a very different ETTR situation.